Modern Mythology: Visual Identity

 This is a debasement of an aesthetic.
 The nature of aesthetic things, from great works of art to coffee shop signs, are such that they are not to be “renewed”.
 They can be replaced, on a matter of preference.
 They can be fixed, on an account of error or bad judgement.
 They can, and want to be, novel, to bring forth the yet unseen.
 But a change of an aesthetic made simply for the sake of (re)newing it, generating it again, cheapens it, because it suggests that any given aesthetic can, and likely will, be renewed again at any time, as if there was never a strong preference for any aesthetic value in the first place.

 Why go through all of this, then?
 It would certainly save alot of effort for the PR departments.
 Remember, though, it was never about an aesthetic choice at all; it’s about business, or at least has to be.
 In principle there’s no reason why, say, the large banks can’t all change the colors of their signs and logos overnight.
 But the next day the public–or at least the shareholders–would demand an explanation.
 And the very second one is given, they cannot go back and say “because we like it,” as it would then be a lie.
-If an organization was to come right out and say that– yes, it really is because we think it’s prettier–mass confusion follows, from avaricious shareholders to the public at large, who would believe this no more than the empty sophistry of a press release.
-Again, it’s a bind–because, in case this was not already clear, the aesthetic world is antinomious to the business world; they are oil and water.
+If an organization was to come right out and say that– yes, it really is because we think it’s prettier–mass confusion follows from avaricious shareholders to the public at large, who would believe this no more than the empty sophistry of a press release.
+Again, it’s a bind because–in case this was not already clear–the aesthetic world is antinomious to the business world; they are oil and water.
 At a certain scale choices which are not functional or instrumental cannot be suffered to be humored by a calculating board of trustees.
-Thus preference as a form of difference has to be transposed into newness which is committed to progress–the PR stops at that point–which is committed to, of course, growth and profits.
+Thus preference as a form of difference has to be transposed into newness which is committed to progress–the PR stops here–which is committed to, of course, growth and profits.

 If one is concerned, as I am, that today’s corporations and otherwise monolithic organizations are getting too large for their own good, then the discord between these entities and the aesthetic provides us, if only in rough plasticity, standards with which to judge these and any institutions, insofar as we appreciate art.
 In other words, if something is willing to–or worse, forced to–debase or (falsely) claim immunity to aesthetic considerations, there is sufficient reason to be at least suspicious of it.